MomoRazor/platelet/CONTRIBUTING.md

 The following are instructions to start understanding and contributing to this project.

 NOTE: All new development should be done using Typescript were possible.
+It is also important to use Node v18 when contributing on this project.

 Firstly, simply run `npm i` to install the project's packages\*.
 After this finishes successfully, choose the most appropriate from the options below:

+\*Note about `npm i`

+-   One of the dependencies of this project is (canvas)[https://www.npmjs.com/package/canvas].
+This package has some native components, and so might require further setup on your system before it will work.
+Please follow the guide in the provided link to the package if `npm i` fails citing errors with `node-gyp`.

+-   If `npm i` stalls indefinitely, please use `npm install --legacy-peer-deps` to install the packages the first time.

 # Option 1 - Starting Demo Mode (FE Only)